 These requirements are based on the Uniform Packaging and Labeling Regulation in NIST Handbook 130, "Uniform Laws and Regulations" and regulations and guidelines of the Federal Trade Commission.
-All indicated dimensions and conversions from metric to inch-pound units are approximate only and are used for illustration purposes only.
+All indicated

 General

 The following information must be declared on the principal display panel (PDP) of a package of sponge(s).
 The PDP is the part of label (or package) most likely to be displayed, presented, shown to or examined by consumers.
 A tag or spot label may be used.